oskitone/scout/assembly_guide/docs/assemble-battery-pack.md

 ![010308@0.5x.jpg](/img/pcb_assembly/010308@0.5x.jpg)

 If you're having trouble with your multimeter, try measuring each battery individually and see if they read as you expect.
 Then install them into the battery pack and check their combined voltage.

+Not working as expected?
+Check the [PCB troubleshooting](pcb-troubleshooting.md) section.
+Otherwise, continue to the next step.